novasamatech/parity-signer/docs/src/development/UOS.md

 # Scope

-This is interpretation of UOS format used by Polkadot Vault.
-Since upstream version of the published format diverges from actually implemented too much, this document was produced as representation of current state of UOS format compatible with Polkadot Vault.
-This document only covers networks compatible with Polkadot Vault (i.e. Substrate-based networks).
-This document also describes special payloads that are used for maintaining Polkadot Vault instance.
+This document provides an interpretation of the UOS format used by Polkadot Vault.
+The upstream version of the published format has diverged significantly from the actual implementation, so this document represents the current state of the UOS format that is compatible with Polkadot Vault.
+It only applies to networks compatible with Polkadot Vault, i.e. Substrate-based networks.
+The document also describes special payloads used to maintain a Polkadot Vault instance.

-Thus, effectively, this document describes input and output format for QR codes used by Polkadot Vault.
+Therefore, this document effectively describes the input and output format for QR codes used by Polkadot Vault.

 # Terminology

-Vault receives information over the air-gap as QR codes.
-QR codes are read as `u8` vectors, and must always be parsed by Vault before use.
+The Vault receives information over an air-gap as QR codes.
+These codes are read as `u8` vectors and must always be parsed by the Vault before use.

-QR codes could contain information that user wants to sign with one of the Vault keys or the update information to ensure smooth Vault operation without reset or connecting to the network.
+QR codes can contain information that a user wants to sign with one of the Vault keys, or they may contain update information to ensure smooth operation of the Vault without the need for a reset or connection to the network.

-## QR code types
+## QR code content types

-- Signable, to generate and export signature:

-   - Transaction: from call, gets later processed on chain if signature goes through online client

-   - Message

-- Update, for Vault inner functionality:

-   - add network specs

-   - load metadata

-   - load types

-- Derivations import, for bulk derivations import

-- Testing
+1. Transaction/extrinsic - a single transaction that is to be signed
+2. Bulk transactions - a set of transactions that are to be signed in a single session
+3. Message - a message that is to be signed with a key
+4. Chain metadata: up-to-date metadata allows the Vault to read transactions content
+5. Chain specs: adds new network to the Vault
+6. Metadata types: is used to update older versions runtime metadata (`V13` and below)
+7. Key derivations: is used to import\export Vault key paths

 # QR code structure